oracle/weblogic-kubernetes-operator/docs-source/content/faq/external-clients.md

 ##### Getting started

-A Kubernetes `NodePort` exposes a port on each machine that hosts the Kubernetes cluster where the port is accessible from outside of a Kubernetes cluster.
+A Kubernetes `NodePort` exposes a port on each worker node in the Kubernetes cluster (they are not typically exposed on masters), where the port is accessible from outside of a Kubernetes cluster.
 This port redirects network traffic to pods within the Kubernetes cluster.
 Setting up a Kubernetes `NodePort` is one approach for giving external WebLogic clients access to JMS or EJBs.

 If an EJB or JMS service is running on an Administration Server, then you can skip the rest of this section and use the `spec.adminServer.adminService.channels` domain resource attribute to have the operator create a `NodePort` for you.
 See [Reference - Domain resource]({{<relref "/reference/domain-resource/_index.md">}}).
-Otherwise, if the EJB or JMS service is running in a WebLogic cluster or standalone WebLogic Managed Server, and you desire to provide access to the service using a `NodePort`, then the `NodePort` must be deployed 'manually' - see the following sample and table.
+Otherwise, if the EJB or JMS service is running in a WebLogic cluster or standalone WebLogic Managed Server, and you desire to provide access to the service using a `NodePort`, then the `NodePort` must be exposed 'manually' - see the following sample and table.

 {{% notice note %}}
 Setting up a `NodePort` usually also requires setting up a custom network channel.
 See [Adding a WebLogic Custom Channel](#adding-a-weblogic-custom-channel).